JoseMokeni/Image-Colorization/README.md

 ### The strategy we are going to use

 [_**Image-to-Image Translation with Conditional Adversarial Networks**_](https://arxiv.org/abs/1611.07004) paper, which you may know by the name pix2pix, proposed a general solution to many image-to-image tasks in deep learning which one of those was colorization.
 In this approach two losses are used: L1 loss, which makes it a regression task, and an adversarial (GAN) loss, which helps to solve the problem in an unsupervised manner (by assigning the outputs a number indicating how "real" they look!).

-In this tutorial, I will first implement what the authors did in the paper and then I will introduce a whole new generator model and some tweaks in the strategy of training which significantly helps reduce the size of needed dataset while getting amazing results.
-So stay tuned :)

 ### A deeper dive into GAN world